tianpeiyang/tianpeiyang.github.io/_pages/about.md

 Year of 2024
 --

-&#x1F195;[Oct 2024] I will join [School of Intelligence Science and Technology at Nanjing University (Suzhou)](https://is.nju.edu.cn/main.htm) this winter as an Assistant Professor!
+&#x1F195;[Nov 2024] I recently joined [School of Intelligence Science and Technology at Nanjing University (Suzhou)](https://is.nju.edu.cn/main.htm) as an Assistant Professor!

 &#x1F195;[Aug 2024] I was invited to give a talk at [InterPol workshop 2024](https://sites.google.com/view/interppol-workshop/program?authuser=0) at RLC 2024!